Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Invariances of Reward-Related Objects

-A mask of unreachable transitions is included as a special case.
-Note that a mask of the complement of $\mathfrak{S}$ is \emph{not} included.
-However, the fact that $\OPTFunc$ is unconstrained outside $\mathfrak{S}$ leaves reward effectively unconstrained in those states, except that the reward of transitions out of $\mathfrak{S}$ may have to ``compensate'' for the value of their successor states, to prevent new actions that lead out of $\mathfrak{S}$ from becoming optimal.
+Note that a mask of unreachable transitions is included as a subset of the transformations permitted by \cref{thm:optimal-trajectories}.
+However, a mask of the complement of $\mathfrak{S}$ is \emph{not} included.
+As $\OPTFunc$ is unconstrained outside $\mathfrak{S}$ the reward is effectively unconstrained in those states, except that the reward of transitions out of $\mathfrak{S}$ may have to ``compensate'' for the value of their successor states to prevent new actions that lead out of $\mathfrak{S}$ from becoming optimal.